eyalroz/gpu-kernel-runner/README.md

     --kernel-source vector_add.cu \
     --block-dimensions=256,1,1 \
     --grid-dimensions=1,1,1 \
-    -A input_a -B input_b -D A_LITTLE_EXTRA=2
+    --arg A=input_a --arg length=3 --arg B=input_b \
+    -DA_LITTLE_EXTRA=2
 ```
-then you'll get a file named `C.out`, containing `fgh`.
-And that is, indeed, `abc`, plus 3 for each letter, from the values of `input_B`, plus 2 for each letter from the preprocessor definition.
+then you'll get a file named `C.out`, containing `fgh`... which is indeed the correct output of the kernel: The sequence `abc`, plus 3 for each character due the values in `input_B`, plus 2 for each character from the preprocessor definition of `A_LITTLE_EXTRA`.

-You can also do the same with an OpenCL kernel (but specify `--opencl` instead of `--cuda`).
-Such a kernel is bundled with this repository, so do try it.
+You can do the same with an equivalent OpenCL kernel, also bundled with this repository; just specify `--opencl` instead of `--cuda`,
+nd use the `vector_add.cl` kernel source file.

-There is a bit of "cheating" here: The kernel runner doesn't magically parse your kernel source to determine what parameters you need.
+There is a bit of "cheating" here: The kernel runner doesn't magically parse your kernel source to determine what arguments are required.
 You need to have added some boilerplate code for your kernel into the runner:  Listing the kernel name, parameter names, whether they're input or output etc.

 ## <a name="motivation">Motivation</a>